2009–2011 Toyota vehicle recalls: History of accelerator pedal design

 The Toyota electronic accelerator pedals contain a special friction device made of nylon 4/6 or polyphenylene sulfide within the pedal assembly to recreate the tactile response of older pedals.
-According to the Toyota recall information, it is this device, which in some instances, has been preventing the accelerator pedal from returning to zero.
+According to the Toyota recall information, it is this device that, which in some instances, has been preventing the accelerator pedal from returning to zero.
 To quote from the Toyota recall FAQ:

 The issue involves a friction device in the pedal designed to provide the proper "feel" by adding resistance and making the pedal steady and stable.
 This friction device includes a "shoe" that rubs against an adjoining surface during normal pedal operation.
 Due to the materials used, wear and environmental conditions, these surfaces may, over time, begin to stick and release instead of operating smoothly.
 In some cases, friction could increase to a point that the pedal is slow to return to the idle position or, in rare cases, the pedal sticks, leaving the throttle partially open.

 According to Toyota, the tactile response friction device in the affected Toyota electronic accelerator pedals sometimes creates too much friction.
 This excess friction either slows the pedal return or completely stops it.
 In the worst case, once a pedal is pushed to a specific setting, it stays at the setting even if the driver removes their foot from the pedal.
 Early reports, in March 2007, involved the Tundra pickup truck, which used nylon 4/6 in the friction lever.

-Some questions and confusion exist if the Toyota explanation fully accounts for all instances of the unintended acceleration involving Toyota vehicles.
+Some questions and confusion exist if the Toyota explanation fully accounts for all instances of unintended acceleration involving Toyota vehicles.
 CTS Corporation, the American manufacturer of the electronic accelerator pedals that Toyota claims are at fault, has announced that:

 The problem of sudden unintended acceleration has been reported to have existed in some Lexus vehicles and Toyota vehicles going back to 1999, when CTS did not even make this product for any customer, CTS believes that the rare slow return pedal phenomenon, which may occur in extreme environmental conditions, should absolutely not be linked with any sudden unintended acceleration incidents.
 CTS is also not aware of any accidents and injuries caused by the rare slow return pedal condition, to the best of its knowledge.
 CTS wishes to clarify that it does not, and has never made, any accelerator pedals for Lexus vehicles and that CTS also has no accelerator pedals in Toyota vehicles prior to model year 2005.

 In June 2010, Chrysler also recalled 35,000 Dodge and Jeep models for sticky accelerator pedals made by CTS Corporation.
 Chrysler stated that the CTS pedals have pivot bushings that may dislodge, causing the accelerator to become stuck or slow to return to idle.